MissMeriel/inference_engine/study_2/README.md

 ## Output:

-Invariant output is organized in driving_outfilehoriz.csv
+Invariant output is organized in driving_outfilehoriz.csv and Surprise_To_Graph.py produces a graph of surprise variance over time for model-selected invariants with high surprise variance.